marbel82/GynvaelsMissions/Mission015/readme.md

 ## Part 2/2

-Now we have php code:
+The data saved in the file is php code:

 ``` php
 <?php